m50d/paperdoll/README.md

  instances and support code for an external library "foo" should be placed in a new `paperdoll-foo` maven module.
  * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
- * `Eff#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
+ * `Effects#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
  Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]` is likely quadratic rather than linear as it should be.
  Indeed it may be worse than that, since `.extend` fixes a blob in the tree-like queue structure,